-The Trust's current level of reserves (total funds less the amount held in fixed assets and restricted funds) is £3,873,252, which includes £567,202 ring-fenced for use by schools who joined in May 2022 and represents the remaining balance of reserves brought into the Trust on joining.
-Historically, the Trust has grown its reserves in anticipation of new schools joining without bringing a reserve contribution.
-In the current context of above inflation costs and supplies and below real term public funding forecasts, the Trust anticipates a need to draw upon reserves in order to maintain the quality of education and support staff and student welfare.
+The Trust's current level of reserves (total funds less the amount held in fixed assets and restricted funds) is £4,583,535, which includes £437k ring-fenced for use by schools transferring from Salisbury Plain Academies and represents the remaining balance of reserves brought into the Trust on joining in 2022.
+Excluding the ringfenced reserves and funds designated to the Section 106 project at Kingdown School, the Trust's current reserves represent 109% of the requirement set out above.

 The Trust's current level of reserves are prudent in the current circumstances and remain balanced in line with future plans.
-Along with the balance sheet, the reserves are a key indicator of the financial resilience of the Trust.
-This remains a critical factor as the Trust is likely to need new financial partnerships on the road to improved digitalisation, mitigating the symptoms and effects of climate change and in implementing further improvements to the quality of education offered by the Trust.
+Along with the balance sheet, healthy reserves are a key indicator of the financial resilience of the Trust.